vuongducphuong/documentation/content/administration/odoo_sh/getting_started/create.rst

 -------------------------------

 If you use community or custom modules, add them in a branch in your Github repository.
-Databases hosted on the Odoo.com online platform do not have any custom modules.
+Databases hosted on the leansoft.vn online platform do not have any custom modules.
 Users of these databases can therefore skip this step.

 You can structure your modules as you wish, Odoo.sh will automatically detect the folders containing